webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

 3. RestrictEvents:
     * If you are using the iMacPro1,1 SMBIOS, you can delete this entry.

-## Misc
-### Security
-1. SecureBootModel:
-    * As of OpenCore 0.7.2, `Default` is set to `x86legacy` which does not work with High Sierra through Catalina.
-Refer to the [SecureBootModel section](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#securebootmodel) of the Dortania guide to adjust as needed.

 ## PlatformInfo
 You will need to create your own Serial Number and SMUUID.
 Instructions can be found [here](https://dortania.github.io/OpenCore-Install-Guide/config-HEDT/skylake-x.html#platforminfo).
 Remember to adjust the Type depending on which SMBIOS you are using.
 Either iMacPro1,1 or MacPro7,1